Contact Carter Yorkies

 mills who breed with no thought for the health or future of their puppies.
 They

-years.
-After you deduct the cost of food, vitamins and supplements, bedding, toys,
+plus years.
+After you deduct the cost of food, vitamins and supplements, bedding,

 disappointment, heartbreak, etc., it isn't easy as it seems.
 I do it for the absolute